 Take care of your children

 If you have kids, you have to pay attention to them.
-No matter their age, the divorce will hurt them.
+Divorce advice for women with kids is to remember that no matter their age, the divorce will hurt them.
 They might not even be able to express themselves, but their behavior will tell you a lot about their emotional state.

 If you have small children, pay attention to aggressive outbursts, how they play, do they prefer to be alone more than usual, do they pee more often than they should, do they have unusual pains, do you notice separation anxiety?
 If your children go to school, see if their grades have changed, are they running from home to school, do they spend much more time with their friends than usual?
 Any significant behavior change can be informational.